-The City of Bartlesville has selected its public education and outreach BMPs and activities based upon the types of residential, industrial, commercial and institutional pollutant sources that are known or anticipated to exist within the MS4 and that may have the greatest potential to discharge pollutants in stormwater runoff.
-By focusing the types of education materials on high priority target audiences, the City of Bartlesville will have greater success in reducing pollution through its education outreach program.
+The City of Bartlesville has selected its public education and outreach program BMPs are directed toward targeted groups of residential, commercial, industrial, and institutional entities likely to have significant stormwater impacts on the MS4's 303(d) impaired waters.
+By focusing the types of educational materials on high priority target audiences, the City of Bartlesville will have greater success in reducing pollution through its educational outreach program.